gem/oq-engine/docs/schema/README.rst

 etc)
 - How well it meets the design objectives
 - Should we design in catch-all elements when we can not foresee all of the uses of a document type

 Bellow please find generalized outline to be sculpted.

 Outline
 -------
-nrML common
+NRML common
-- GML
+- GML import
 - config
     * IMC
     * VS30
     * IMT (mmi, pga)
     * min probability, max probability
     * engine, version

-nrML earthquake hazard reference
+NRML earthquake hazard reference
 - historical catalog
 - faulted earth
-- stain rate model
+- strain rate model
 - instrumental catalog

-nrML earthquake hazard
+NRML earthquake hazard
 - source zones
 - logic tree
 - hazard curves